cfpb/consumerfinance.gov/docs/contributing-docs.md

 # Contributing to the Docs

-Our documentation is written as Markdown files and served in GitHub pages by [MkDocs](https://www.mkdocs.org/).
+Our documentation is written as Markdown files and served via GitHub Pages by [MkDocs](https://www.mkdocs.org/).

 ## Writing the docs